PotHix/pothix.github.com/content/posts/workflow2021.md

 tags = ["personal", "english", "productivity"]
 +++

-_This post is the updated version of [the one I wrote in 2019](workflow2019) and it is very similar.
-Instead of changing that, I decided to create a and updated version based on that._
+_This post is the updated version of [the one I wrote in 2019](workflow2019).
+Instead of changing the previous one, I decided to create an updated version based on that._

 From time to time, I receive questions about my productivity workflow and I think it will be useful to have it written down somewhere.
 This post will